 Soy protein, contrary to myth, does not act as an estrogen replacement.
 Soy protein, also known as soybean protein and soy protein, is a vegetarian source of high-quality protein made from the pressed form of the soybean.

 The main benefit of soy protein in losing weight is that it can decrease appetite and help block fat cells from absorbing fat.
 Soy protein is known to have estrogenic effects in the body which reduce appetite.
-It also helps decrease food cravings and promote feelings of fullness.
+It also helps decrease food cravings and promotes feelings of fullness.

 Since soy protein is a low-calorie source of protein and can help reduce caloric intake without limiting servings or stopping the use of condiments and other additions while still allowing for a healthy, well-balanced diet.
 Because soy proteins are generally lower in calories than other proteins, they can support weight loss by allowing dieters to eat larger meals without increasing their caloric intake.